Other moms swear it's helping their babies sleep (like, a LOT of other moms!) and the website says it's safe.

 So...Rock 'n Play Sleeper ?
 No. Pack 'n Play Playard?
 Yes (the flat surface, not the add-on "napper"). momaRoo infant seat?
 No. 4Moms Breeze Playard?
 Yes.
 Tiny Love Napper?
 No (see my updated/edited review here).
 Boppy Lounger?
 No. Halo Bassinest bassinet?
 Yes.
 Arm's Reach CoSleeper Bassinet?
 Yes.

 When Should I Stop Swaddling Baby?

-There isn't an official Safe To Sleep / Back To Sleep recommendation for this but the American Academy of Pediatrics recommends stopping swaddling at 8 weeks OR when baby rolls, whichever comes FIRST (usually 8 weeks will come first).
+There isn't an official Safe To Sleep / Back To Sleep recommendation for this but some experts (including the chair of the American Academy of Pediatrics task force on SIDS) recommend stopping swaddling at 8 weeks OR when baby rolls, whichever comes FIRST (usually 8 weeks will come first).